 Q2: Can NCC and I-RNTI from a former cell in which an SDT procedure was initiated be reused to initiate a new SDT procedure in a new cell?

-SA3 would like to acknowledge the security issues related to reusing the same I-RNTI and NCC with the same cell scenario or mobility scenarios as cell reselection.
+SA3 would like to acknowledge a potential security issues related to reusing the same I-RNTI and NCC with the same cell scenario or mobility scenarios as cell reselection occur in case the same resumeMAC-I are calculated.

-However, for both cases (same cell and different cell), SA3 would like to provide the following feedback.
+Furthermore, for both cases (same cell and different cell), SA3 would like to provide the following feedback.

-SA3 would like to point out that to avoid replay attacks, keystreams should not be reused.
-The inputs of keystreams include the following input parameters: KEY, COUNT (e.g., PDCP count), MESSAGE, DIRECTION, and BEARER.
-Any change in an input parameter will result in a different keystream.
+SA3 would like to point out that to avoid replay attacks, resumeMAC-I should not be reused.
+The inputs for calculating resumeMAC-I include the following input parameters: KEY, PDCP COUNT, MESSAGE, DIRECTION, and BEARER.
+Any change in an input parameter will avoid resumeMAC-I reuse.

 SA3 asks RAN2 to verify that the above requirements are met.